DataWranglerPro/quartz/content/Other Interests/Business/writing_content.md

-💰 Want to stay ahead in the fintech game?
+🐼 Boost Your Data Processing Skills!

-As a fintech professional, analyzing trading data to identify market trends and optimize investment strategies is crucial.
-But, are you using the right techniques to get the most out of your data?
+As a fintech professional, have you ever faced the challenge of consolidating discount offers and customer transactions efficiently?
+Manually merging and transforming data can lead to errors and delays.

-Summary of content:
+This tutorial covers:
-- Learn how I reshape and pivot data to extract valuable insights
+- Merging two datasets based on a common column
-- Discover how I merge datasets and create new columns to enhance your analysis
+- Converting date columns to datetime format
-- Master feature engineering techniques to calculate daily percentage changes and categorize trends
+- Calculating the duration of discount offers
-- Get tips on how I use groupby to calculate group averages and add them back to my original dataframe
+- Creating a pivot table to reshape your data

 Click below to read the full tutorial.

 #learnpandas  #datawrangling #dataanalysts #python #pandas #fintech

 P.S.
-What's the most challenging part of working with trading data for you?
+What's the most challenging data processing task you've faced?
 Share your experiences in the comments!

 Free course includes 20 Tutorials that will show you everything you need to become a ninja with Pandas.